Vadakkunnathan Temple: Koothambalam

 The temple theatre, known as Koothambalam, has four magnificent gateways called Gopurams and the lofty masonry wall around the temple quadrangle are imposing pieces of craftsmanship and skill.
 The Koothambalam is used for staging Koothu, Nangyar Koothu and Koodiyattam, an ancient ritualistic art forms of Central Kerala.
 According to folk lore, before the new Koothambalam was built, there used to be an old and dilapidated structure.
-The then Diwan T. Sankunni Menon ordered to demolish the structure and construct a new Koothambalam.
-He gave this task to Velanezhy Nambudiri, a famous Thachushasthranjan or master craftsman.
-He prepared a mental sketch and built a beautiful Koothambalam there.
+Then Diwan T. Sankunni Menon ordered to demolish the structure and construct a new Koothambalam.
+He gave this task to Velanezhy Nambudiri, a famous Thachushasthranjan or master craftsman, who built the structure.
 Velanezhy Illom is in Venganellur Gramam, Chelakkara town.

 Festivals

 Maha Shivaratri

 Maha Shivaratri is the main festival which is celebrated in the temple.
 Cultural and musical programmes are held in the temple premises.
-Around one lakh temple lamps (hundred thousand)are lighted in the festival.
-The idol of Vadakkumnatha is not taken out for procession.
-On this day, there will he continuous abhishekam with ghee and tender coconut.
+Around one lakh temple lamps are lighted in the festival.
+On this day, there is the continuous abhishekam on the lingam with ghee and tender coconut.
 The temple is not closed in the night, and there will be special poojas with abhishekam on the day.